 Growing up in a developing country with significant gender gap and gender discrimination, I had always looked up to women in western countries as more empowered, liberated and safe; hardly affected by gender discrimination.

 Since childhood, news of young girls and women assaulted or molested in my own country, used to make me feel exasperated.
-All my life, I blamed these incidences to our social and cultural patterns which objectifies women and considers them as inferior.
+All my life, I blamed these incidences to our social and cultural patterns which objectify women and consider them as inferior.

 Last June, soon after coming to the United States, I joined a non-profit Organization, Rape Trauma Services, for a training to help and support the survivors of sexual assaults.
 This training and the subsequent experience of working as a sexual assault advocate and counselor changed my whole perspective of the status of women in western societies.

 At the beginning, it was difficult for me to come to terms with the fact that women and girls are equally (if not more) unsafe here in the United States, as in India.
 Gradually, I started realizing that education, wealth, economic freedom and social and cultural liberty can not ensure safety of women in a society.

-During the training I was shocked to know, how primitive and ill-defined is the criminal justice system in the Unites States , when it comes to sexual violence against women.
-Some incidence of how survivors were treated by the law enforcement or the by the justice system, left all of us on training totally numb in disbelieve.
+During the training I was shocked to learn how primitive and ill-defined is the criminal justice system in the Unites States , when it comes to sexual violence against women.
+Some incidence of how survivors were treated by the law enforcement or the by the justice system, left all of us in training totally numb in disbelieve.

 How survivors are treated by the criminal justice system is not only important to prevail the justice of the victims of any crimes, but also sends a very strong signal to the society as a whole.